-You can also have one or two “minor” subjects of interest, which require fewer course credits.
+You can also have 1 or 2 “minor” subjects of interest, which require fewer course credits.
 For example, you could major in History and complete a minor in Political Science.

 Prerequisites are courses that you must successfully complete before you can register in a particular program.
 These are usually listed in course calendars so you can plan your courses for the next year.
 For example, the prerequisite to take a second year chemistry course might be a specific chemistry course offered in first year.

-A bachelor’s degree, also known as an undergraduate degree, generally requires three or four years of full-time university study to complete.
+A bachelor’s degree, also known as an undergraduate degree, generally requires 3 or 4 years of full-time university study to complete.
 You can enter this degree program directly from secondary school or as a mature learner.
 There are many different types of undergraduate degrees.
-Some common examples are Bachelor of Arts (BA), Bachelor of Science (BSc), and Bachelor of Business Administration (BBA).
+Some common examples are a Bachelor of Arts (BA), Bachelor of Science (BSc) and Bachelor of Business Administration (BBA).

 Master’s Degree (MA)

-The master’s degree (MA) takes between one to two years to complete after your bachelor’s degree.
+The master’s degree (MA) takes between 1 to 2 years to complete after your bachelor’s degree.
 Starting a master’s degree requires you to specialize and undertake research in an area of study, often supervised by a professor or university researcher.
-Some common examples are Master of Arts (MA), Master of Science (MSc), and Master of Education (MEd).
+Some common examples are a Master of Arts (MA), Master of Science (MSc) and Master of Education (MEd).

 Doctor of Philosophy Degree (PhD)

-The doctor of philosophy degree (PhD), also known as a doctoral degree, usually takes between four to six years to complete after a master’s degree.
-In a PhD, you will focus even further in one area of study.
+The doctor of philosophy degree (PhD), also known as a doctoral degree, usually takes between 4 to 6 years to complete after a master’s degree.
+In a PhD, you will focus even further in 1 area of study.
 Throughout your doctoral degree, you will undertake an original piece of research that you will present and defend at the completion of your program.
-You can pursue a PhD in various disciplines both in the arts and sciences and in professional fields that include law, medicine, and engineering.
+You can pursue a PhD in various disciplines both in the arts and sciences and in professional fields that include law, medicine and engineering.

-The Registrar’s Office handles student records and class registration so office staff will be the ones to register you as a university student.
-They could provide services such as guiding first-year class registration, processing your request to graduate, and printing transcripts.
-At some universities, the Registrar’s Office also includes the financial aid office.
+The registrar’s office at a university handles student records and class registration, so office staff will be the ones to register you as a university student.
+They can provide services such as guiding first-year class registration, processing your request to graduate and printing transcripts.
+At some universities, the registrar’s office also includes the financial aid office.